EECE3093C/team-project-cyber-tech/README.md

 [//]: # "Heading is subject to change."
 [//]: # "Contributors: Dhyey Patel, Nachiket Dighe, Nehang Patel, Saumick Pradhan, Tharun Ravi Kumar"

 Have you ever found a need for an event planner for wedding?
 Was it really expensive to hire an event planner?
-Worry not, this repo consists of a software that helps you create the perfect wedding plan that fits your budget and time availabilty.
+Worry not, this repository consists of a software that helps you create the perfect wedding plan that fits your budget and time availabilty!

 ## Vision